 Dovgoselets has performed an extensive repertoire including Albrecht in Giselle, Romeo in Rudi van Dantzig’s Romeo + Juliet and the roles of Prince Désiré and Bluebird in The Sleeping Beauty.
-Most recently, Dovgoselets partnered Evelyn Hart in the world premiere of James Kudelka’s Vespers.
+Most recently, Dovgoselets partnered Evelyn Hart in the World Premiere of James Kudelka’s Vespers.
 Further, Dovgoselets performed one of the leading roles, Monastatos, in the filming of The Tale of the Magic Flute, the made-for-television version of Mark Godden’s ballet

 In 2008, he and his wife Tara Birtwhistle were invited to dance at the Gala Des Etoiles in Montreal.

 In 2012 he played the lead character, Curty, in the premiere of Twyla Tharp’s The Princess & The Goblin where he was paired with the principal dancer from American Ballet Theatre, Paloma Herrera.
 Again in 2014, Dovgoselets was invited to perform the role of the Prince alongside Paloma Herrera in Goh Ballet’s production of The Nutcracker in Vancouver.